 The unique philosophy in the design of our Quick Math Facts software is to provide a networked math facts software program for the school environment, while also allowing the school to distribute the software for students to use at home.
 Both features by QuickReckoning benefit the entire school and surrounding community.

 Our FREE product's gimmick-free, non-video-game approach of Quick Math Facts limits the distractions presented by other math software products, which are not helpful for longer term retention of math facts.
 Children enjoy doing "real" work on the computer and do not need to have everything presented to them by cartoon characters to "make learning fun".
 Instead, the steady progress they achieve with regular practice builds confidence and helps them keep up with math at school without falling behind or feeling "stupid".
 Studies have recently shown that "educational" software based on a video game type of routine is not effective for learning.
 The increase in self esteem resulting from truly knowing the math facts is a far bigger reward for a child than any transient success in a game.

-To watch an introductory video of how to use Quick Math Facts Software at your school, click on the image below:
+To watch an introductory video of how to use Quick Math Facts at your school, click on the image below:

-We're offering a free installation of our networked Quick Math Facts Software product so that your school can find out without any financial risk!
+We're offering a free installation of our networked Quick Math Facts product so that your school can find out without any financial risk!
 Simply install the networked version, write to us and let us know your school would like to use it at no cost.

 Teachers frequently use timed or other paper tests to assess math fact knowledge.
 However, paper and pencil tests take up a lot of class time, not to mention teacher time in processing those tests, and can hold back students who complete tests early.

 With Quick Math Facts Software on the school computer network, a teacher can send students to the computer at any time to complete an assigned test on a specific set of math facts (for example, multiplication tables from 1s up to 9s) and look at the scores later after all students have had an opportunity to test.